rygo6/cb/README.md

 `malloc`/`free` are generally unnecessary for the simple file IO.
 Always prefer to `mmap`/`munmap` when reading files.
 Prefer to store data to disk in a format which can simply be memcpy'd directly from the mmap'd region.

 Most general memory needs can be dealt with via static pools, static arenas and static vectors.
+Heap allocation is for the rare occurrence when you have no idea about the prospective lifetime, or prospective size, of a given memory need.
+In most scenarios you know more about your expected memory needs to use something more efficient.
+To be using heap allocation as a default for all memory needs means there is something wrong your design.
+Reference this article if you'd like to read more into this: [**Memory Allocation Strategies***](https://www.gingerbill.org/article/2019/02/01/memory-allocation-strategies-001/)

 For the scenario where you truly need something expandable you can `malloc` in the constructor and `free` in the destructor to still have RAII.
 Claude or Codex can one-shot the creation of any general purpose container using this markdown as direction.
 In all tests so far it has always produced something leaner, and still perfectly suitable, compared to what is in STL.